rubik/radon/docs/intro.rst

  assert             +1             The `assert` statement internally roughly equals a conditional statement.
  Comprehension      +1             A list/set/dict comprehension of generator expression is equivalent to a for loop.
  Lambda             +1             A lambda function is a regular function.
- Boolean Operator   +1             Every boolean operator (and, or) adds a decision points.
+ Boolean Operator   +1             Every boolean operator (and, or) adds a decision point.
 ================== ============== ===========================================================================================

 Maintainability Index